 gbc tool syntax

 The gbc tool is used for building, cleaning, and managing customizations in GBC projects, offering commands like build, info, clean, and theme-graph with various options for customization and debugging.
-It supports features such as creating zip files, setting compile modes, and generating JSON graphs for theme variable relationships.
+It supports features such as creating widgets, zip files, setting compile modes, and generating JSON graphs for theme variable relationships.

 If you are on Microsoft® Windows®, ensure you are using the legacy Command Prompt (cmd.exe) command-line utility to execute gbc instructions; do not use the Powershell command-line utility.
 If you are using a Genero Workplace Window, you are using the legacy Command Prompt (cmd.exe) command-line utility.